Aging is part of life, and while it does bring about a new journey, certain issues develop.

 5) Omega 3

-Fatty acids are not classified as minerals or vitamins but still play a crucial role in human health.
+Fatty acids are not classified as minerals or vitamins but still play a crucial role in human health, especially for men over 50.
 These are healthy fats that contribute to a number of health-related benefits.
 There are different types of omega-3 fatty acids.
 These are a type of polyunsaturated fat, along with omega-6 fatty acids.

 The types of omega-3 fatty acids include: